nixphp/framework/docs/pages/external_libraries.md

 # Using External Libraries

-PHPico is designed to be minimal and flexible.
+NixPHP is designed to be minimal and flexible.
 You are free to integrate any external library you need without fighting against hidden internals.

 Thanks to the PSR-4 structure and Composer, adding new tools is simple and clean.